 Salua Mrad is an experienced and effective Social Impact Specialist with over 15 years of experience delivering outstanding results in community building, professional communication and community events management.
 She has a background in corporate public relations and television journalism roles and has deep experience in contributing to strategic operations, developing and maintaining successful relationships and managing event programs.
 She currently resides in Australia, where she is a candidate for a Master of Business Administration from the University of Western Australia.
 Previously, she attended the Universidad Externado de Columbia, where she graduated with a degree in government and international relations.
 While her two daughters were preschool-aged, Salua enjoyed homeschooling them with the Home CEO Academy curriculum and brings that experience to bear in helping to steer Adsila Kids educational services.

-Hardy Pearson has worked in the container shipping industry for the past 28 years in various leadership positions in trade, sales, customer service, and operations.
-Currently he serves as Senior Vice-President of Sales & Customer Service for Hapag-Lloyd, with responsibility for all commercial activity for the U.S.A and Canada.
+Hardy Pearson has worked in the container shipping industry for the past 32 years in various leadership positions in trade, sales, customer service, and operations.
+Currently he serves as Senior Vice-President of Sales & Customer Service for Hapag-Lloyd, the world's third largest container shipping company, with responsibility for all commercial activity for the U.S.A and Canada.
 Hardy has led teams in the U.S. as well as Central America, South America and the Caribbean.
 In the past, Hardy has been involved in the setup of offshoring service centers, integration and centralization of staff and activities following large-scale mergers and opening new full operational offices in Colombia, Peru, Guatemala and Miami.
 Hardy holds a degree in economics from UCLA and a master’s degree in business administration from Pepperdine University.

 Sammie Schrepferman attended Grand Valley State University where she graduated with a bachelor’s degree in multimedia journalism.
 While at GVSU, she served as captain of the women's tennis team.
 She currently serves at WNDU Channel 16 in South Bend Indiana as a Technical Media Producer.
 Sammie's passions in life are tennis, striving to provide the truth to people, and educating youth on media literacy.
 An enthusiastic and engaging leader, Sammie believes that media literacy is a critical skill for today's youth.